 How to watch in HD

-Video Passwords – Each video requires a password.
-To make it easy as possible, all the videos in a single workshop have the same password.
-It is listed below each video.
+To make it as easy as possible, all the videos in a single workshop have the same password and it is listed below each and every video.

 Video password won’t work.
-Be sure that you are entering it correctly.
+Be sure that you are entering it correctly and using the video password (that’s written below each video).
 I can’t tell you how many times I am sure I was typing my password correctly, but I wasn’t.
-Especially on mobile devices, they seem to be extra tricky.
+Especially on mobile devices, they seem to be extra tricky with auto capital letters.

 Be sure there are no spaces before, in, or after the password.

 The passwords are case sensitive so be sure that capital letters are only there when they are supposed to be.
 My phone starts every sentence with a capital letter so I occasionally catch it capitalizing a letter I didn’t intend.